 For the three months ended January 31, 2020, the Company received from investor proceeds of \$12,600 pursuant to the terms of two Private Placements for sales of units for 180,000 shares of its Common Stock and warrants to purchase an additional 180,000 shares of its common stock.
 The offering consisted of the sale of "units" of the Company's securities at the per unit price of \$0.07.
 Each unit consisted of one share of common stock and one warrant to purchase an additional share of common stock.
 Warrants issued pursuant to the offering entitle the holder thereof to purchase shares of common stock for the price of \$0.15 per share.
 The term of each warrant is for eighteen months commencing with its subscription date of December 30, 2019.
+These warrants were extended until December 31, 2022.

 On March 4, 2020, the Company received from an investor proceeds of \$100,000 pursuant to the terms of a Private Placement for sales of units for 2,000,000 shares of its Common Stock and warrants to purchase an additional 2,000,000 shares of its common stock.
 The offering consisted of the sale of "units" of the Company's securities at the per unit price of \$0.05.
 Each unit consisted of one share of common stock and one warrant to purchase an additional share of common stock.
 Warrants issued pursuant to the offering entitle the holder thereof to purchase shares of common stock for the price of \$0.10 per share.
 The term of each warrant is for eighteen months commencing with its subscription date of February 3, 2020.
+These warrants were extended until December 31, 2022.